Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Introduction

 To address this challenge, we propose WSTypist, a simulation model that predicts how users balance the visual and cognitive demands of suggestion use with manual typing and proofreading.
-WSTypist builds on previous hierarchical control models of typing within the computational rationality framework~\cite{jokinen2021touchscreen, shi2024crtypist}.
-However, rather than focusing on low-level vision and motor processes, our goal is to simulate high-level decisions that govern when and how typists attend to, evaluate, and act on word suggestions during regular typing.
-Therefore, we implement three mechanisms that allow the agent to \emph{learn} individual strategies for deciding when the benefits of suggestions outweigh their cognitive and motor costs: (1) \emph{Efficiency assessment}, where to-be-typed words are evaluated against potential keystroke savings and proofreading demands while considering working memory constraints; (2) \emph{Linguistic properties}, which determine whether suggestions help reduce orthographic uncertainty and spelling errors; and (3) \emph{Personal reliance and preference}, which captures systematic individual differences in suggestion use, such as a tendency to offload cognitive effort, satisfaction when system behavior meets expectations, or a preference for uninterrupted manual typing.
-These factors enable the supervisory agent to learn when suggestions are beneficial and when manual typing is preferable, and mirror the diverse ways human typists balance typing effort, accuracy, and personal preference~\cite{2025suggestion, lehmann2023typing}.
-To train and evaluate our model, we also introduce a custom suggestion system and empirically grounded benchmarking metrics that capture not only typing speed and error rates but also checking behavior and suggestion usage patterns.
-Our evaluations show that WSTypist replicates human-like typing realistically across multiple metrics (e.g., word suggestion usage, gaze allocation, typing speed) and user groups (e.g., users with very high or very low typing speeds), that it generalizes to systems without suggestions or auto-correction, and that it can reproduce individual usage strategies (completing a word, correcting a typo, capitalizing the first letter, selecting a similar word and completing it manually).
+WSTypist builds on hierarchical control models of typing within the computational rationality framework~\cite{jokinen2021touchscreen, shi2024crtypist}.
+To capture the high-level decisions that determine when and how typists attend to, evaluate, and act on word suggestions during normal typing, WSTypist implements three mechanisms that enable the supervisory agent to learn when suggestions are beneficial and when manual typing is preferable, reflecting the diverse ways human typists balance effort, accuracy, and preference~\cite{2025suggestion, lehmann2023typing}: (1) \textit{Orthographic processing}, modeling how spelling processes and linguistic knowledge, together with linguistic properties (e.g., syllable boundaries, lexical frequency), influence suggestion-use behavior; (2) \textit{Efficiency assessment}, evaluating potential keystroke savings and proofreading demands under working memory constraints; and (3) \textit{Personal preference}, capturing individual tendencies such as offloading cognitive effort, satisfaction when system behavior matches expectations, or a preference for uninterrupted manual typing.

+To train and evaluate the model, we introduce a custom suggestion system and empirically grounded benchmarks that capture not only typing speed and error rates but also checking behavior and suggestion usage patterns.
+Our evaluation shows that WSTypist reproduces human-like typing across multiple metrics (e.g., suggestion usage, gaze allocation, typing speed) and user groups (e.g., very fast or slow typists), generalizes to systems without suggestions or auto-correction, and replicates diverse usage strategies such as word completion, typo correction, capitalization, and selecting a similar word before completing it manually~\cite{lehmann2023typing}.